Portuguese–Mutapa conflicts

-The Zimbabwean–Portuguese conflicts were a series of military engagements between Portuguese forces and Zimbabwean forces from the 16th to 20th century.
+The Portuguese–Mutapa conflicts were a series of military and political confrontations between the Kingdom of Portugal and the Mutapa Empire from the 16th to 17th centuries.

 Background

-Prior to the engagements between the Zimbabwean kingdoms and Portugal, Portuguese explorers had already established contact with the Mutapa Empire.
-Pero de Anaia led early military efforts to locate the gold mines of Ophir.
-However he died of fever, which was soon followed by a massacre of local villagers.
+The Portuguese first attempted to reach the gold of Ophir under Pero de Anaia, who led a massacre in a neighboring village but later died of fever.

 Later, between 1514 and 1515, António Fernandes undertook expeditions with the same objective.
 He returned with reports of the goldfields of Matabeleland.